 Identification of hydric soils in areas that are no longer wetlands may be required to determine whether the areas qualify for USDA conservation programs and practices that need wetland restoration or enhancement components.
 In some cases, a delineation identifying the boundary between hydric and nonhydric soils is needed to establish the extent and boundary of the area containing hydric soils where wetland restoration would be most effective.
 In many cases, hydric soils may be the only observable parameter left.

 Responsibilities of the resource soil scientist (618.01)

-On February 25, 2005, NRCS and the U.S. Army Corps of Engineers (COE) released Joint Guidance from the NRCS and the COE Concerning Wetland Determinations for the Clean Water Act and the Food Security Act Manual.
+On February 25, 2005, NRCS and the U.S. Army Corps of Engineers (COE) released a document providing joint guidance from the NRCS and the COE concerning wetland determinations for the Clean Water Act and the Food Security Act.
 This document outlines the responsibilities of NRCS and the COE for doing wetland determinations.
 NRCS completes all wetland determinations on agricultural lands for participants or persons intending to become participants in USDA programs when the proposed activity involves draining, dredging, filling, leveling, or otherwise manipulating the land, as defined in the NFSAM.
 The participant’s activities must be for the purpose of, or have the effect of making possible, the production of an agricultural commodity.
 An agricultural commodity is any crop planted and produced by annual tilling of the soil, including tilling by one-trip planters, and sugarcane.
 NRCS determinations pertain only to compliance with the Food Security Act for USDA program participants.

 Resource soil scientists may be called upon to teach the hydric soils portion of local training courses by local agreements between NRCS and the COE.
 Joint training between NRCS and the COE is provided by the agencies for their field personnel involved in wetland determinations and delineations.
 A portion of the training involves the identification and delineation of hydric soils.